 "I am for the child who attended eight schools in four years because she’s in foster care.
 I advocate for her because her birth mother, debilitated by mental illness, neglected her.
 That is the child I stand for.
 And because I stand, she will be half as likely to languish in foster care, and that much more likely to find a safe, permanent home.
 I am a CASA Supporter."

 Atlanta CASA information sessions give a detailed overview of the role and responsibilities of a Child Advocate, including the services we provide, the advocate’s role, and the training program.
 In addition, there will be opportunity for attendees to ask questions.

 Click the Eventbrite button to view the schedule.

 Step 2: Submit an application.

-Complete our Volunteer Application, and if approved, one of our team members will contact you to schedule an interview.
+After you attend an information session, we will email you a Volunteer Application.
+If your application is approved, one of our team members will contact you to schedule an interview.
 Allow at least 30 minutes to complete the application.